 Do open your Bibles for one last time.
-We're going to look particularly now at verses 20 and 21 because there is one final thing that Peter wants us to be absolutely clear upon here, and that is that the message of Christmas is also about something very personal.
+And we're going to look particularly now at verses 20 and 21, because there is one final thing that Peter wants us to be absolutely clear upon here, and that is that the message of Christmas is also about something very personal.

-It is about the infinitely personal future that is offered to us in the hope that we have in Jesus Christ.
+[55:41] It is about the infinitely personal future that is offered to us in the hope that we have in Jesus Christ.
 Look at verse 20.
 The message of Christ, Peter makes clear, is an infinite message.

 It is eternal.
 It transcends time.
-He was foreknown before the foundation of the world, and yet it has come into time, into the world, and into our world to become deeply personal.
+He was foreknown before the foundation of the world.
+And yet, it has come into time, into the world, and into our world, to become deeply personal.

 Do you see?
 He was made manifest in these last times for your sake.
-Verse 21, who through him are believers in God, who raised him and gave him glory.
+Verse 21.
+Who through him are believers in God, who raised him and gave him glory.

-[26:21] It's become personal to give us hope so that your faith and hope are in God.
-The wonder of this Christmas message, Peter says, is that the eternal message of the living and the abiding word of God, as he calls it in verse 23, that it has become, look at verse 25, do you see?
+It's become personal to give us hope so that your faith and hope are in God.
+The wonder of this Christmas message, Peter says, is that the eternal message of the living and the abiding word of God, as he calls it in verse 23, that it has become.

-The good news that has been preached to us, that is to all who receive the apostles' gospel.
+Look at verse 25.
+Do you see?
+The good news that has been preached to us.
+That is to all who receive the apostles' gospel.

-God's infinite word about the glory of Christ has become a personal word of the good news of Christ to you and to me.
+[57:01] God's infinite word about the glory of Christ has become a personal word of the good news of Christ to you and to me.
 It is an infinitely personal word.

-Was that to Peter's first readers?
-But it's still that today to each one of us, to everyone hearing this message, here in this room, downstairs, whoever's watching, later on on the recording on the internet.
+It was that to Peter's first readers.
+But it's still that today to each one of us, to everyone hearing this message.
+Here in this room, downstairs, whoever's watching later on on the recording on the internet.

-it is a gospel that has come as personal good news to you.
+It is a gospel that has come as personal good news to you.
 That's why the Bible says, today, if you hear his voice, don't harden your heart.

-[27:38] Don't let this Christmas message pass you by, because it's a personal message addressed to you, to every one of us.
+Don't let this Christmas message pass you by, because it's a personal message addressed to you, to every one of us.
 At that first Christmas, as we heard in the reading, as we sang in the chorus, there was no room in the inn for the Savior.

-No doubt it would have meant far too much upheaval, change, rearrangement, to accommodate that family and a birth.
-But the same was true not just in Jesus' birth, but all through his earthly ministry, right to the end.
+No doubt it would have meant far too much of evil, change, rearrangement to accommodate that family and a birth.
+But the same was true, not just in Jesus' birth, but all through his earthly ministry, right to the end.

-Many, many people had no room for Christ and his message.
-Too much change, too much to let go of, to follow Jesus, too much to be changed in your life.
+[58:18] Many, many people had no room for Christ and his message.
+Too much change.
+Too much to let go of, to follow Jesus.
+Too much to be changed in your life.